Eric Paschall: College career

 Paschall committed to play for Fordham.
 He debuted with 31 points and ten rebounds against New York Tech, setting a school record for most points by a freshman in his opening game.
 As a freshman, he was twice named Atlantic 10 Rookie of the Week.
 He missed four games due to a leg injury.
 Paschall averaged 15.9 points and 5.5 rebounds per game and was named Atlantic 10 Rookie of the Year.
 After the season, Paschall opted to transfer to Villanova after coach Tom Pecora was fired.
 He redshirted on the national championship team.

 As a sophomore, Paschall averaged 7.2 points and 3.8 rebounds per game.
-He recorded a season high 19 points to push the Wildcats to win versus Creighton 79–63 on February 25, 2017.
-In the Big East quarterfinal, he had 17 points and five rebounds in a 108–67 win over St. John's.
+He recorded a season-high 19 points to push the Wildcats to win versus Creighton 79–63 on February 25, 2017.
+In the Big East quarterfinals, he had 17 points and five rebounds in a 108–67 win over St. John's.